 Field-based learning: multidisciplinary mobile mapping methods

-This Erasmus+ Strategic Partnership and Cheril funded project is centered in the emerging and novel disciplinary field of Island Studies.
+This Erasmus+ Strategic Partnership and Cheril-funded project is centred in the emerging and novel disciplinary field of Island Studies.

 Tackling urban overheating